R. Lee Ermey: Television

-On December 14, 1994, Ermey played a sheriff in Tales from the Crypt, season six, episode nine, "Staired in Horror".
-He also played the role of Reverend Patrick Findley, a minister, on The X-Files season 3, episode 11, "Revelations".
-On Mail Call, Ermey discussed weaponry, tactical matters, and military history.
+Ermey hosted two programs on the History Channel.
+The first program, Mail Call (2002–2009), consisted of him answering viewers' questions about various military issues both modern and historic.
+Ermey frequently discussed weaponry, tactical matters, and military history.
 Mail Call's subject matter was dictated by viewer emails; one episode focused on an M1 Abrams tank, while others involved World War II secrets, and others focused on elements of medieval warfare.
 The set consisted of a military tent, other military gear and weapons, and a World War II jeep.
+According to a 2005 episode of Mail Call filmed at Whiteman Air Force Base, he was the 341st person to fly in the B-2 stealth bomber.